Miccighel/MichaelSoprano/site/README.md

 ## CI preview and deployment

-The `HugoBlox preview` workflow validates and builds this directory on the migration branch, generates the Pagefind index, and uploads a 14-day preview artifact.
-It does not deploy to GitHub Pages, so the current production site and custom domain remain unchanged until the migration is explicitly promoted.
+The website workflow validates and builds every pull request and `master` update, generates the Pagefind index, and retains a short-lived preview artifact.
+Only a successful push to `master` can deploy to GitHub Pages.